 Environmental Justice and the Future of Environmental Health Research

-Join us on Friday, April 28, 2017, at the Rutgers University Inn and Conference Center.
+Join us on Friday, April 28, 2017, at the Rutgers University Inn and Conference Center (178 Ryders Lane, New Brunswick, NJ 08901).
 This event is free and open to the public.

 The detection of lead leaching into the public water supply in Flint, Michigan, the discovery of perfluorinated compounds in community wells and drinking water supplies across the country, everyday concerns about chronic exposure to compounds in items like shampoo, soap, baby powder and furniture – environmental contaminants and their effects on health are fast becoming a pressing concern among residents and communities.